To create a new story in the Current, Backlog, Icebox or an Epic Stories panel, click the + Add Story icon at the top of

 When you add a story, you become the requester by default.
 You can set that to any project member by clicking on the drop-down menu to the right.
 Typically, feature stories are requested by the product owner or someone else in a customer role, and that person will also do the final acceptance of the story.
 You don’t need to assign an owner to the story at this point.
 When someone starts the story, they will be assigned as the default owner.
-A story can have up to three owners (e.g., a designer and a developer pair).
+A story can have up to five owners (e.g., a designer and a developer pair).

 Click the Save button just below the story title when you have entered at least a story title, or use the keyboard shortcuts CMD+S or CTRL+S. You can come back to a story and change any of its details later.

 After saving the story, you can expand it again to see the story ID assigned to it.
 Note that the saved story now has a Close button.
 Learn more how changes are saved when you update a story.